 Hard crosswinds tend to blow big SUVs around and the Yukon XL is no exception.
 Driving in a 25-mph crosswind on the freeway at 75 miles per hour, our Yukon XL swayed considerably because of its billboard-like profile.
 Tire choice affects this behavior.
 Autoride helps reduce the effect of crosswinds.
 And 2500 models better withstand crosswinds.

-The brakes are all vented discs with ABS, and perhaps the biggest improvement in this generation Yukon.
+The brakes are all vented discs with ABS.
 An integrated trailer brake controller that gives excellent control and eliminates any installation hassles is available, and we view it as a must-have option.
 After all, if you're not towing anything you probably don't need a Yukon XL.